JakeWharton/mosaic/README.md

 ### Custom Compose Compiler

-Each version of Molecule ships with a specific JetBrains Compose compiler version which works with a single version of Kotlin (see [version table](#usage) above).
+Each version of Mosaic ships with a specific JetBrains Compose compiler version which works with a single version of Kotlin (see [version table](#usage) above).
 Newer versions of the Compose compiler or alternate Compose compilers can be specified using the Gradle extension.